 Nobody likes a website that takes ages to load or crashes just when you need it the most.
 If you’re going with a provider like Bluehost there are quite a few things you can do to improve your site’s performance and uptime.
 Wix, on the other hand, doesn’t really offer you a lot of tools to work with in this area.
 Wix is automatically at a disadvantage because of that but let’s take a closer look at some stats in order to figure out how much Bluehost and Wix differ in terms of performance and reliability.

-Bluehost absolutely shines at the moment when it comes to page loading speed.
+Bluehost absolutely shines at the moment when it comes to page loading speed, especially when compared to Wix.
 Websites hosted here tend to load at an average speed of around 406 ms. Given that Bluehost offers multiple types of hosting, you may see better results on some sites than others.
 For example, a website that uses a shared hosting plan is likely to be slower than one that uses a dedicated server.
 Still, an average of 406 ms across the board is definitely very respectable.

 Companies that offer all-in-one packages like Wix are always a bit slower when compared to versatile providers like Bluehost.
 In this particular case, the difference is pretty significant.
-You can expect a Wix-hosted website to load in anywhere between 1.13 and 1.31 seconds, which isn’t a great result.
-A little over 1 second may not seem like a big deal at first glance but consider that slow speeds are not just an inconvenience for the user, they also affect others area like SEO.
+You can expect a Wix-hosted website to load anywhere between 1.13 and 1.31 seconds, which isn’t a great result.
+A little over 1 second may not seem like a big deal at first glance but consider that slow speeds are not just an inconvenience for the user, they also affect other areas like SEO.

-If you’ve been researching web hosting providers you probably noticed that most of the big ones offer a ’99.99% uptime guarantee’.
+If you’ve been researching web hosting providers you probably noticed that most of the big ones (including Bluehost and HostGator, it’s sister-host) offer a ’99.99% uptime guarantee’.
 That number may differ slightly from company to company but basically, every provider claims that your site will be up and running pretty much 24/7.
 But the truth is that all providers experience occasional downtimes so this claim is a bit exaggerated in most cases.
 However, in the case of Bluehost, it’s actually true.

 Bluehost’s 99.99% uptime guarantee holds up based on our data, with the company being extremely reliable in this department throughout 2019.
 Meanwhile, Wix offers the same guarantee but out stats show that its actual uptime is closer to 99.95%.
 Again, this may seem like a small difference, however, every little bit counts in this highly competitive market.
 It’s enough for your site to experience just a few minutes of downtime every week to begin noticing a gradual decrease in user engagement.